AnkiHubSoftware/ankihub_addon/README.md

 After opening the devcontainer you can open `localhost:6080` in a browser to see the desktop environment of the container.

+The devcontainer doesn't include the AnkiHub web app yet, so you have to use it with the web app on staging (or production).

 ### Requirements for creating a development environment (without the devcontainer).
 #### Set up a virtual environment and VSCode